Sunday, August 18, 2013

 One-Dumbbell Front Raises

-Stand with your feet slightly spread.
+One-Dumbbell Front Raises Stand with your feet slightly spread.
 Keep your back straight and your abdominals contracted.
 Hold the dumbbell, palms facing in, with your hands overlapping each other.
-Rest the dumbbell on your thighs with your arms straight:
+Rest the dumbbell on your thighs with your arms straight: - Inhale and raise the dumbbell forward until it reaches shoulder level - Slowly lower the dumbbell, making sure to avoid any jerky movements - Exhale as you complete the movement This exercise...

 Low Pulley Bent-Over Lateral Raises

-Stand with your feet spread and your knees slightly bent.
+Low Pulley Bent-Over Lateral Raises Stand with your feet spread and your knees slightly bent.
 Bend forward at the waist, keeping your back straight and your arms hanging down.
-Hold a handle in each hand with the cables crossing each other:
+Hold a handle in each hand with the cables crossing each other: - Inhale and raise your arms to the sides until your hand are slightly above the level of your shoulders - Exhale as you complete the movement This exercise works the deltoids, especially the posterior delotids....

 Low Pulley Front Raises

-This exercise work the deltoids (particularly the anterior deltoids) as well as the upper pectorals ad, to a lesser extent, the short head of the biceps.
+Low Pulley Front Raises Stand with your feet slightly spread.
+Hold the handle with an overhand grip, keeping your arms at your sides: - Inhale and raise your arm forward to shoulder height - Exhale as you complete movement This exercise work the deltoids (particularly the anterior deltoids) as well as the upper pectorals ad, to a lesser extent, the short head of the bicep...

 Low Pulley Lateral Raises

-This exercise develops the deltoid, particularly the multipenniform medial head.
-You should vary the angle of work to stress all the deltoid parts.
+Low Pulley Lateral Raises Grasp the handle with your arm at your side: - Inhale and raise your arm to shoulder height - Exhale as you complete the movement This exercise develops the deltoid, particularly the multipenniform medial head.
+You should vary the angle of work to stress all the deltoid part...

 Side-Lying Lateral Raises

-Unlike standing raises, which gradually work the muscle to maximum intensity at the end of the movement (when you bring your arms to a horizontal position), this exercise involves the deltoids differently, concentrating the effort at the beginning of the movement
+Side-Lying Lateral Raises Lie on your side on the floor or a bench, holding a dumbbell with an overhand grip: - Inhale and raise your arm - Exhale as you complete the movement Unlike standing raises, which gradually work the muscle to maximum intensity at the end of the movement (when you bring your arms to a horizontal position), this exercise involves the deltoids differently, concentrating the effort at the beginning of the movement Note:...

 Front Raises

-Stand with your feet slightly apart.
-Hold the dumbbells with your palms down (overhand grip), resting the dumbbells on your thighs or slightly to your sides:
+Front Raises Stand with your feet slightly apart.
+Hold the dumbbells with your palms down (overhand grip), resting the dumbbells on your thighs or slightly to your sides: - Inhale and alternate sides, raising the dumbbells forward to shoulder height - Exhale as you complete movement This exercise places primary emphasis on the anterior deltoids and upper pectorals and, to a lesser extent, on the middle deltoids.
+Every arm raise exercise also...

 Bent-Over Lateral Raises

-Stand with your feet spread apart and your knees slightly bent.
+Bent-Over Lateral Raises Stand with your feet spread apart and your knees slightly bent.
 Bend forward at the waist and keep your back straight.
-Hold the dumbbells with your elbows slightly bent:
+Hold the dumbbells with your elbows slightly bent: - Inhale and raise the dumbbells to your sides - Exhale as you complete the movement This exercise works the entire shoulder area, particularly the posterior deltoids.
+Pinc your scapulae (shoulder blades) together at the end of the movement to involve...

 Lateral Raises